defenestrator/docs-groid-io/source/conventions.md

 This guide exists to provide a marginally sane set of defaults for building software applications.

-### Client conventions override these defaults.

-We are a client services company, and therefore our clients are the primary focus.
-We usually adopt their coding standards.

-**The conventions specified within a project are the ultimate authority.**

-The conventions presented on this site are guidance, not laws.

-For example, these general conventions indicate that we default to Unix Newline characters, but a client project built on Microsoft .NET would most likely use Windows Newline standards.
-There are times we need to integrate with Version Control Systems other than Git, and these decisions are negotiated by the Groid Project Management Team on a case by case basis.

-When in doubt, ask someone familiar with the project on which you are working.

 ### The Basics

+- We use Git, there will be no push-to-master deployments on the groid-io repository.
+  - Administrators may push to Master for this documentation site, but all others must submit a Pull Request.
-- We PREFER UTF-8 Character Encoding for source code files.
+- Contributions MUST use UTF-8 Character Encoding for source code files.
-- We PREFER Unix Newlines
+- Contributions MUST use Unix Newlines
-- We PREFER Git
-- We PREFER Soft Tabs
+- Contributions MUST use Soft Tabs

 ### Coding Style Ethics
 - We are all mere humans, and we will have to maintain your code someday.
 Be nice to your fellow developers.